Master's programme in Real Estate and Construction Management

 The hands-on approach to teaching and learning implies that class projects consist of activities that will provide students with job-related skills.
 The department’s close links with industry, local professional bodies and a strong alumni network allow the university to continually stay abreast of current developments and integrate these into our course offerings.

-The programme was awarded a RICS accreditation in 2015.
-Accreditation by RICS means that the master’s programme answers to the highest standards in real estate education.
+The programme is RICS accredited.
+Accreditation by RICS means that the master’s programme meets the highest standards in real estate education.
 Students graduated from a RICS accredited programme qualifies partially for membership in RICS as RICS considers the candidate already has an above- average academic background and only need to develop their professional competences before being approved as a professional charted surveyor and member of RICS.

-- Advisory firms, banks, pension funds, insurance companies
+- Consultancy companies, banks, pension funds, insurance companies

 - Property and asset management companies, development companies, real estate appraisal/valuation firms, and real estate capital groups